open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 related information and
 [Cloud](/docs/reference/specification/resource/semantic_conventions/cloud/)
-related information, and we will use the attribute names and values prescribed by the resource semantic convention to represent that information on it's `Resource`.
+related information, and we will use the attribute names and values prescribed by the resource semantic convention to represent that information on its `Resource`.

 All the resource semantic convention attribute names and well known-values are